 Dr Kevin McSorley

 Kevin is Senior Lecturer in Sociology.
-His expertise includes war, violence and militarism; contemporary social and political theory, particularly critical and post-structuralist theories of discourse and subjectivity; the body, the senses and embodiment; technology and new media.
+His expertise includes war, violence and militarism; the body and the senses; social and political theory; technology and new media.

 His research projects War and the Body and Sensing War have produced agenda-setting events, networks and publications.
 His scholarship has explored recent conflicts including those in Chechnya, Iraq and Afghanistan, analysisng phenomena including the lived experiences of war and the afterlives of conflict, militarism and physical culture, the military use of visualising and sensing technologies, drone warfare, war archives.
 His work also explores the significance of violence, warfare and militarism for the wider shaping of of social realities.